sapcc/cyclone/README.md

   -n, --no                                        assume "no" to all questions
-      --timeout-backup string                     timeout to wait for a backup status (default "24h") --timeout-image string                      timeout to wait for an image status (default "24h") --timeout-server string                     timeout to wait for a server status (default "24h") --timeout-share string                      timeout to wait for a share status (default "24h") --timeout-share-replica string              timeout to wait for a share replica status (default "24h")
+      --timeout-backup string                     timeout to wait for a backup status (default "24h") --timeout-image string                      timeout to wait for an image status (default "24h") --timeout-secret string                     timeout to wait for a secret status (default "24h") --timeout-server string                     timeout to wait for a server status (default "24h") --timeout-share string                      timeout to wait for a share status (default "24h") --timeout-share-replica string              timeout to wait for a share replica status (default "24h")